Atta (ant): Ecological effects

-As human behavior and climate change increasingly fragment the tropical and subtropical parts of the Americas where leafcutters occur, leafcutter ants are becoming more abundant and their impact on soil carbon dynamics is expected to increase.
+As human behavior and climate change increasingly fragment the tropical and subtropical parts of the Americas, Atta ants are becoming more abundant and their impact on soil carbon dynamics is expected to increase.

-Leafcutter ants can also create gaps in forests with an otherwise closed or unbroken canopy by trimming the leaves of plants in the understory; this allows more light to hit the forest floor.
+Atta ants can also create gaps in forests with an otherwise closed or unbroken canopy by trimming the leaves of plants in the understory; this allows more light to hit the forest floor.
 They can also alter the types of trees and other plants in their area by selectively bringing seeds into the underground chambers.
-If the chambers aren't too deep, such seeds can send shoots upward, which reach light and grow into established plants.
+If the chambers are not too deep, such seeds can send shoots upward, which reach light and grow into established plants.

-Interactions With Humans
+Interaction with humans

-Defoliation of Desired Plants
+Defoliation of desired plants

-Many people consider leafcutters to be major pests.
+Many people consider Atta ants to be major pests.
 They can completely defoliate a wide range of ornamental, garden, and agricultural plants.
-Because leafcutter ants only eat the fungus they cultivate, they may not be as affected as other ants by common insecticides.
+Because Atta ants only eat the fungus they cultivate, they may not be as affected as other ants by common insecticides.